Camp Berry is READY for Summer 2022

 A well-prepared staff:

-All staff members are fully vaccinated against Covid-19.
+All staff members are fully vaccinated and boosted against Covid-19.

 The entire staff has current Red Cross training in infant and child CPR and rescue breathing, as well as first aid.
 As teachers, we have all been fingerprinted and received FBI clearance.
 We can handle the usual grazes, minor cuts, splinters, and bug bites.
 Anything that looks bad or really is more serious will prompt us to telephone you.
 There are wasp traps in the tree to limit encounters with bees.
 We will do our best to combat mosquitoes with “green products”.